FrancescoBoi/pythonExcel/README.md

 The script takes this file and create a new file with the dependency in one single sheet.
 The output file is named outputExcelFile.

-To run the script execute the command python excelPython.py
+To run the script execute the command 'python excelPython.py'

+Alternatively you can launch the script gui.py with the command 'python gui.py' and press the button 'Create New Match.
+The gui.py is a simple gui to search and inspect the elements.